GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### Communications

-Err on the side of overcommunication about deploys: make sure to post in the steps in Slack as they are happening.
+Err on the side of overcommunication about planned/unplanned deploys–-make sure to post in the steps in Slack as they are happening and coordinate with [@login-deployer][deployer-rotation].

-Especially overcommunicate about off-cycle/mid-cycle deploys: especially as they are being planned or evaluated.
 Most people expect changes deployed on a schedule so early releases can be surprising.

 ## Deploy Guide